 Goa can roughly be divided into three ecological regions: the coast with its mangroves and marshes, the central dry, rocky plateau and forests.
 Goa is home to over 450 species of birds, including 13 of the 24 species endemic to the Western Ghats.
 Besides birds, Goa is also known for its butterflies: over 250 recorded species fly around here!

 You don’t really need a tour to go bird watching in Goa, as there are so many species around to spot, although we were given this bird book that might come in handy.
+But if you love birds, there are many places to go in Goa to spot them.

 7. Party On!